 Scrum Master: “Thanks for joining us, Dewey.
 What have you done?
 What are you doing?
 What are your roadblocks?”

 Dewey: “I received a critical severity defect impacting the NA Sales group this morning.
-Tyler, the VP has reported that many of their sales users were not able to access and edit the new account record type “Commercial.”
+Tyler, the VP, has reported that many of their sales users could not access and edit the new account record type “Commercial.”

-“They have 500 users in their group and since I only have 24 hours to resolve the issue, I felt like there was an easier approach to reviewing all 500 users’ and their profile assignments and logging in as each one to confirm access wasn’t the best use of time, so I thought outside the box, while staying in it.”
+“They have 500 users in their group.
+Since I only had 24 hours to resolve the issue, I felt like there was an easier approach to reviewing all 500 users and their profile assignments.
+Logging in as each one to confirm access wasn’t the best use of time, so I thought outside the box while staying in it.”

-“I don’t have access to the tool I wanted to use so I reached out to Marty on the delivery team, explained the situation and my suggested idea of rerunning the test scripts in production to check the user profile assignment of the NA Sales User Group.
-The tool identified 12 users who were added after the production deployment, but were never assigned.
+“I don’t have access to the tool I wanted to use, so I reached out to Marty on the delivery team and explained the situation and my suggested idea of rerunning the test scripts in production to check the user profile assignment of the NA Sales User Group.
+After the production deployment, the tool identified 12 users who had been added but were never assigned.
 So it was a miss.”

 “But before standup, I updated the 12 users to the correct profile assignment, and they now have expected read/write access to the new Account record type.
-I have updated the ticket, notified the reporter that the problem has been identified and resolved.
-I have also briefed our DevOps team on the situation, and they are updating the miss in their repositories so that all lower environments will be in sync.”
+I have updated the ticket and notified the reporter that the problem has been identified and resolved.
+I have also briefed our DevOps team on the situation.
+The team is updating the miss in their repositories so that all lower environments will be in sync.”

-Scrum Master: “Great work, Dewey Doneright!
+Scrum Master: “Great work, Dewey Done right!
 Let’s talk more offline about this testing tool you mentioned.
-Sounds like something that we could really use to help save us time in the future.”
+Sounds like something that we could use to help save us time in the future.”

-As a leader, thanks to the polymorphic capabilities of Provar, our E2E solutions are here to support every member of your delivery teams, while saving the one thing that you can’t afford to live without – time.
-Although software defects are created by humans, it also takes a human using an intuitive tool to improve your delivery.
-Thank you to the help desk humans for all that you do to keep the lights on for the rest of us.
+As a leader, thanks to the polymorphic capabilities of Provar.
+Our E2E solutions support all delivery team members, saving their most valuable asset – time.
+Although humans create software defects, it also takes a human to use an intuitive tool to improve your delivery.
+Thanks, help desk team, for keeping things running smoothly.

-At Provar, we believe that testing Salesforce should be as easy as using it.
-Click here to learn more about how our unbreakable, polymorphic, E2E, and intuitive solutions can help you scale your Salesforce test automation.
+At Provar, we believe testing Salesforce should be as easy as using it.
+Discover how our solutions can boost your Salesforce testing and analysis.
+Click here.